 - Sell skins on the Steam marketplace for Steam credit (not cash) that can be used to buy other skins and games via Steam.

 - Exchange skins for cash on third-party sites outside of Steam.

 Note that not all video games with skins or other virtual items allow those items to be transferred between players.
 Among popular esports, CS:GO and Dota 2 are unique in allowing the easy movement of virtual items between accounts.

-- Inside Valve’s crackdown on CS:GO skin betting
+- Inside Valve’s crackdown on CS:GO gambling sites

-- A brief history of CS:GO item betting
+- A brief history of CS:GO skin betting sites

 - How CS:GO skin betting works